Welcome to Shares and Stock Markets

 The fact is that if you are determined enough, you can generate passive income from your investments over time.
 I’ve built the framework for a portfolio that will in time secure the financial future of me and my family regardless and you can too by refusing to remain within the confines of conventional financial thought and by taking action for your own benefit and those around you.

-At lot of investment newsletters promote short-term trading in risky commodity stocks rather than practical long term value investing.
-My objective in writing this blog is to show how successful US and UK equity investing can be achieved.
+At lot of investment newsletters promote short-term trading in risky commodity stocks rather than practical low risk long term value investing.
+My objective in writing this blog is to show how successful mid to large cap stock market investing can be achieved.

 For me that means highlighting opportunities in well-run conservatively financed medium to large sized listed companies on a consistent basis when they become apparent.

 If you concentrate on those stocks, funds and alternative investments that are undervalued by comparison to their long term historical performance then you are statistically more likely to achieve success – this is what works.

 A lot of investment newsletters also promote the use of leverage or trade frequently and whilst leverage can be beneficial to those who know what they are doing unfortunately there are a lot of people who do not and you need only look at the experiences of spread betting companies and specifically their clients to see this.

 It is ultimately much safer and smarter to invest in mid to large cap equities, funds and alternative investments without borrowed money and over a long-term time frame to allow for dividends to be paid to you and to allow the value of your stocks to increase over time.

 Wishing you every success